RobinSchmidt/RobsClapStuff/Notes/DesignDecisions.md

 Plugins can be blissfully oblivious of the whole messy interleaving.
 For the event processing, they will just receive one event at a time in the form of a call to an overriden event-handler function to which they can respond immediately.
 For the audio processing, they will receive event-free (sub) blocks, through which they can iterate in a simple loop of *pure* DSP code.
+We have separated the two concerns of event processing and signal processing on the framework level.